Johnny Baker (linebacker)

-John Hendrix Baker, III (born March 15, 1941) is a former American football linebacker and tight end.
+John Hendrix Baker, III (born March 15, 1941) is an American former professional football linebacker and tight end.
 He played college football at Mississippi State University, where he was a linebacker and an offensive end.
-He played professionally in the American Football League (AFL) for the Houston Oilers from 1963 through 1966 and for the San Diego Chargers in 1967.
+He played in the American Football League (AFL) for the Houston Oilers from 1963 through 1966 and the San Diego Chargers in 1967.

 Personal life

 Baker married Carla Swanson, a member of the Swanson TV dinners family, on June 22, 1968, at Kountze Memorial Lutheran Church in Omaha, Nebraska.
 He has a daughter named Cara and three sons : Jason, Jacob, and Joshua.
 Joshua pitched in the College World Series for the Rice Owls.
 Baker is the father-in-law of Major League Baseball player Lance Berkman.